FangLabNTU/Oligomer-Finder/README.md

 We proposed a suspect screening framework modified from “Homologue-Finder.” (`Suspect Screening.py`) The functional modules include:
 1. Homologue screening
 2. Diagnostic NL check (43.9898 Da for di-carboxylic end structure)
 3. RT prediction

 ![Cover](https://github.com/FangLabNTU/Oligomer-Finder/blob/2e448adb76ecc9d4cd593cf0e81d41a384687642/images/Figure%207.png)

 ---

 ## Additional Information

-For more details, please refer to the Oligomer-Finder and Suspect Screening user protocols.
+For more details, please refer to the user protocols for Oligomer-Finder and Suspect Screening.
+These protocols provide comprehensive guidance on using the tools and interpreting results.
+For the complete study, please refer to doi.org/10.21203/rs.3.rs-3997133/v1.

 ---